IacovlevMaxim/Zeus-Bot-Info/README.md

 *Note: permission level strucuture may be changed in the soon future*

-### !fullsync functionality
+### !fullsync
 !fullsync is a powerful command which can only be done by certain users. !fullsync command deletes all roles on children servers (hence removing ALL channel permissions), copies roles from master server and creates them in all children servers.
 After that, bot goes through every user in the database and assigns their roles.
 This command also deletes all roles from user that don't have some/any roles in the database.
 This should only be done manually when needed.

-### !sync functionality
+### !sync
 !sync is a softer command compared to !fullsync.
 This command goes through each role in master server, and for each role finds its copy on children server *by name* (if you change a role name on children server, bot will skip the role and will neither delete it nor edit it), and if it was successfully found, edits all of its properties to the ones that are on master server.
 Then bot again goes through the database and assigns roles.
 This command doesn't delete roles from users that got assigned a role manually.

-### !syncUser functionality (prototype, may not work)
+In the future, as all found bugs will be fixed, this command will run every 24 hours automatically

+### !syncUser \[mention / discord user ID]
+!syncUser accepts a valid mention or discord user ID as a paremeter.
+If paremeter is valid and if mentioned user exists in the database, sync user's roles in master server and in children servers (if user is present there);

+### !getUser \[mention / discord user ID]
+!getUser retrieves mention user from the database (if user is saved in the database) and shows roles that mentioned user has in the database.

 ### + / - commands
 Role assignment is main bot functionality.
 This command fully depends on role properties so make sure to read the **Role structure** paragraph above.